 If you don’t have Internet access, you can request a paper FAFSA by calling the

-The best option is to complete the online version of the FAFSA at www.fafsa.ed.gov, known as FAFSA on the Web or through the myStudentAid mobile app.
-It is available in both English & Spanish.
+The easiest and fastest way is to complete the online version of the FAFSA at www.fafsa.gov, known as FAFSA on the Web or through the myStudentAid mobile app.

-To help you through the process, step-by-step instructions are provided throughout the online application process, so you won’t get bogged down by the form’s confusing financial jargon.
+To help you through the process, step-by-step instructions in plainer language are also provided throughout the online application process, so you won’t get bogged down by the form’s confusing financial jargon.

 FAFSA On The Web offers several benefits